 Indigenous knowledge refers to the epistemologies, pedagogies and cosmologies developed by societies whose functioning is fully embedded within the place where they reside and where their ancestors resided.
 Their cosmologies (worldviews) are strongly influenced by animism which attributes a living soul to plants, inanimate objects, natural phenomena as well as sophisticated local mythologies that are embedded and conveyed through language.
-Indigenous knowledge is characterised by a place-based approach to teaching and gaining knowledge, orality, intergenerational and nonlinear historicity, and a lack of division between rational enquiry and practice-based, emotional enquiry when establishing scientific findings.
+Indigenous knowledge is characterised by a place-based approach to teaching and gaining knowledge, orality, intergenerational and nonlinear historicity, and a lack of division between rational enquiry and practice-based emotional enquiry when establishing scientific findings.
 Indigenous technologies encompass but are not limited to such inventions and practices as floating houses, floating gardens, underground aqueducts, temporary fishing damns, forest gardens, living root bridges and many other such examples.
-Medical and psychological well-being practices include shamanic rituals, acupuncture, meditation and the identification and administering of medicinal plants.
+Medical and psychological well-being practices include shamanic rituals, acupuncture, meditation, and the identification and administering of medicinal plants.
 Indigenous knowledge is important because it is better positioned than much of western science to help develop decisive solutions to combat climate change and ecocide that will protect the rights, culture and political agency of those peoples and ecosystems that are most impacted and most vulnerable.
-For example, the Sumak Kawsay or Buen Vivir (Good Life) concept that codified and enshrined in law (the constitution of Bolivia) rights for nature, has been developed from region indigenous cosmologies to protect the territories and traditional practices of indigenous peoples of Bolivia.
+For example, the Sumak Kawsay or Buen Vivir (Good Life) concept that codified and enshrined in law, in the constitution of Bolivia, rights for nature, has been developed from regional Indigenous cosmologies to protect the territories and traditional practices of the Indigenous peoples of Bolivia.

 WHAT IS ECOCIDE?